-Former PhD Student, Currently a Lecturer at Newman University
+Former PhD Student, Currently a Lecturer at Newman University, UK

 Kate Graham received her BSc (Hons) in Human Psychology from Aston University, Birmingham, in 2009.
 During her placement year she worked as a research assistant at both Aston University and the University of Birmingham, where she was involved in projects exploring theory of mind and children's categorisation.
 Following her final year at university she continued to work as a research assistant on an early reading research study, and also completed further work within children's categorisation.
 Kate completed her PhD studying brain and behavioural functioning in young infants whose mothers are experiencing psychiatric difficulties, with co-supervision from Dr. Jackie Blissett.
 Kate is currently a Lecturer in Psychology at Newman University.